3 Basic Shibori Techniques: Kumo, Arashi, Itajime

 Today, as a follow-up to the Shibori workshop that I hosted 2 weeks back, I am going to share with you 3 of my favorite Shibori techniques: Kumo, Arashi and Itajime.
-I learned about them through reading books, lots of experimentation and practice.
+I learned about them through reading, lots of experimentation and practice.
 Head down to the bottom for resources that you might enjoy!

 Before starting, I gathered all of the supplies that I needed for this project, which included rubber bands, beads, twine and wooden geometric shapes.
 Keep on reading, as I will share a more detailed list of all supplies alongside each method.

 You are probably the most familiar with Kumo Shibori, which means spider-web and is a way to form a ring or a circle through binding.
 This technique comes to mind when thinking about colorful tie-dyed t-shirts, but it's origins are much older.
 Kumo is the practice of tying and binding found objects, which are often pebbles or stones.
 Below, you can see how Chris used wooden beads of various sizes to create uniform rings and circles on his tea towel.

 I suggest marking with a pencil first, where you would like each bead to go.
 For the t-shirts below, I wanted the circles on a grid which I marked in advance.
 Then at random, I made concentric circles by tying two rubber bands, one inside the other leaving a slight space in between.